 Why Is It Needed?

 Malware Analysis refers to the process by which the purpose and functionality of the given malware samples are analyzed and determined.
-The culled out information provides insights into developing an effective detection technique for the malicious codes.
+The culled out information from the malware analysis provides insights into developing an effective detection technique for the malicious codes.
 Additionally, it is an essential aspect for developing the efficient removal tools which can definitely perform malware removal on an infected system.

 Before 10 to 15 years, malware analysis was conducted manually by experts and it was a time-consuming and cumbersome process.
 The number of malware that required to be analyzed by security experts kept slowly creeping up on a daily basis.
 This demand led for effective malware analysis procedures.